SparkFun Qwiic Shield for Thing Plus Hookup Guide

 We would also recommend taking a look at the following tutorials if you aren't familiar with them:

 The Qwiic Shield for Thing Plus has four Qwiic connectors on it.
 The two on the edges are the standard horizontal connectors and the two in the middle are vertical connectors.

 This jumper is a little different than our normal I2C pull up jumpers as it is open by default.
 The jumper only needs to be closed if your slave device does not have pull up resistors.
 Essentially all SparkFun I2C breakouts come with pull up resistors on them so if you are using a Qwiic I2C device or another SparkFun I2C device, you can most likely leave it open.
 When closed, the SDA and SCL lines are pulled to 3.3V by 4.7K resistors.
 If you have never worked with solder jumpers before, check out this tutorial for some tips and tricks for working with them.

 The shield measures 2.00in x 0.90in (50.8mm x 22.86mm) and has four mounting holes that fit a 4-40 screw.

 All you need to get started using the Qwiic Shield for Thing Plus is to solder the included stackable headers or whichever headers you choose to the shield and, if necessary, to your Thing Plus (or compatible board).
 If you have never worked with an Arduino Shield before or need some tips, our Arduino Shields Tutorial provides detailed instructions on how to assemble and use them.

 Once you have soldered headers to your shield and connected it to your Thing Plus, it's time to start connecting Qwiic devices!
-Below you can see the Qwiic Shield connected to a SparkFun Thing Plus - SAMD51 using the Feather Stackable Header Kit along with a couple of Qwiic Devices chained to it.
+Below you can see the Qwiic Shield connected to a SparkFun Thing Plus - SAMD51 using the Feather Stackable Header Kit included with the shield along with a couple of Qwiic Devices chained to it.